The Lord of the Rings Online: Player vs Monster Player

 Classic PvP combat found in many other games does not exist in The Lord of the Rings Online.
 Instead, Player vs Monster Player (also known as PvMP or Monster Play) allows players to create "Monster player" characters and engage Free People in combat in special secluded areas.

 Monster player classes are Orc Reaver, Orc Defiler, Spider Weaver, Uruk Blackarrow, Uruk Warleader and Warg Stalker.
 Monster player characters are fixed in level and advance by gaining Infamy Ranks for killing Free People characters instead.
-Monster players can't equip items, but can use consumable buffs and can be customized with various appearance traits.
-They can form a groups or "Warbands" but are unable to leave the confines of the PvMP area and interact with Free People characters who do not wish so.
+Monster players can not equip items, but can use consumable buffs and can be customized with various appearance traits.
+They can form a groups or "Warbands" but are unable to leave the confines of the PvMP area.
 Originally, the only PvMP area was the Ettenmoors, where Free Players could travel and battle Monster players for control over the five keeps and minor outposts.
 In July 2015, a second PvMP area was added in the ruins of Osgiliath.

 Plot

-The main or "Epic" storyline told in "Volumes", which are released in "Books" consisting of a series of quests called "Chapters".
+The main or "Epic" storyline is told across "Volumes", which are released in "Books" consisting of a series of quests called "Chapters".

 Volume I: Shadows of Angmar

-The first Epic Volume starts shortly after Frodo and his friends had left the Shire.
-The players arrive to Bree, where they become acquainted with Aragorn and Gandalf and get involved in the larger affairs of Middle-Earth.
-After initially following in the footsteps of Aragorn and the Hobbits to Weathertop and the Trollshaws, the players soon get involved into a campaign against the resurgent Kingdom Angmar.
-Mordirith, Steward of The Witch-king of Angmar is driven away from Carn Dûm, prompting Sauron's other servants - Amarthiel and Mordrambor - to vie for his position.
-Amarthiel, a former elf-smith of Eregion, used to wield a minor Ring of Power of her own, which she finds and reclaims it despite the player's efforts.
-Mordrambor betrays Amarthiel to Mordirith and kills her father Laerdan to mock her, however the grief allows Narmeleth, Amarthiel's original personality to resurface.
+The first Epic Volume starts shortly after Frodo and his friends have left the Shire.
+The player arrive at Bree, where they become acquainted with Aragorn and Gandalf and get involved in the larger affairs of Middle-Earth.
+After initially following in the footsteps of Aragorn and the Hobbits to Weathertop and the Trollshaws, the player soon gets involved into a campaign against the resurgent Kingdom of Angmar.
+Mordirith, Steward of The Witch-king of Angmar, is driven away from Carn Dûm, prompting Sauron's other servants - Amarthiel and Mordrambor - to vie for his position.
+Amarthiel, a former elf-smith of Eregion, once wielded a minor Ring of Power of her own, which she finds and reclaims despite the player's efforts.
+Mordrambor betrays Amarthiel to Mordirith and kills her father Laerdan to mock her.
+However the grief allows Narmeleth, Amarthiel's original personality to resurface.
 To avenge her father, Narmeleth leads the player into the fortress of the enemy by secret ways, killing Mordrambor and destroying the Ring that controlled her along the way.
 She drives Mordirith away once again at the cost of her life, her redemption earning her peace in the Undying Lands.